-Travel Mate India Private Limited is a private Company domiciled in India and incorporated under the provisions of the Companies Act, 1956.
-The Company is wholly owned subsidiary of TARC Limited (Formerly known as Anant Raj Global Limited), and engaged in the business of real estate.
+Travel Mate India Limited (Formerly known as Travel Mate India Private Limited) is a Limited Company domiciled in India and incorporated under the provisions of the Companies Act, 1956.
+The Company is wholly owned subsidiary of TARC Limited (Formerly known as Anant Raj Global Limited) , and engaged in the business of real estate.